earthlab/abc-classroom/docs/manage-assignments/new_assignment.rst

     optional arguments:
-      -h, --help            show this help message and exit --mode {delete,merge}
+      -h, --help            show this help message and exit --commit-message      Provide a custom commit message for git (if not set, uses default message 'Updating assignment').
+      --mode {delete,merge}
                             What to do with existing contents of template directory.
 Choices are: delete = remove contents